tamarharizy/tamarharizy/README.md

-- 👋 Hi, I’m @tamarharizy
+- 👋 Hi, I’m Tamar Harizy
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding/programming
 - 🌱 I’m currently learning a degree in computer science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on coding projects
-- 📫 How to reach me : 0506703608
+- 📫 How to reach me : tamitamtam9@gmail.com

 <!---
 tamarharizy/tamarharizy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.